openic-org/home/docs/iris-128/iris-128b/quickstart_iris128B.md

 - The Molex #205058-1002 cable assembly is discontinued; contact
   **fdeku@uoregon.edu** or **manuel@openic.org** for updated options.
 - The design files, schematics, and BOMs are open-source on GitHub (OpenIC / U Oregon).
 - The Iris 128B and 128S share identical PCB stack-up and fabrication parameters:
-  – 8-layer (3 mil trace / space, ENIG finish, 1 oz Cu).
+  - 8-layer (3 mil trace / space, ENIG finish, 1 oz Cu).
-- Designed in KiCad*, verified by micro-CT imaging and in vivo electrophysiology recordings.
+- Designed in *KiCad*, verified by micro-CT imaging and in vivo electrophysiology recordings.
 - For portable or wireless operation, future iterations aim to reduce weight < 5 g and integrate on-board power management.

 ---